Working to create an immigration system consistent with our highest values — because immigrant rights are civil and human rights

 The coalition continues our work to permanently end family separation and detention, seek accountability for the harm that’s been done, and immediately reunite all families who remain torn apart.

 Know your rights: The educational rights of immigrant children

 The Constitution and the Supreme Court guarantee all children in the United States the right to attend school regardless of their immigration status.

 Conozca sus derechos: Los derechos educativos de los niños inmigrantes

 La Constitución y la Corte Suprema les garantizan a todos los niños en los Estados Unidos el derecho a la educación pública sin importar su estatus migratorio.

 The courts are all that stand between Dreamers and Trump’s deportation force.
 If you care about immigrants, then you must care about our courts.

-WASHINGTON – Vanita Gupta, president and CEO of The Leadership Conference on Civil and Human Rights, issued the following statement after Trump announced his support for a short-term funding measure to temporarily end the shutdown:
+WASHINGTON – Vanita Gupta, president and CEO of The Leadership Conference on Civil and Human Rights, issued the following statement on the final rule to overturn the Flores settlement: